divadbaroon/Junov.1/README.md

 # Juno
 A flexible foundation for creating advanced conversational assistants.
 It's designed for effortless setup, training, and usage.
 Juno integrates core functionalities — speech recognition, intent recognition, and text-to-speech, and uses OpenAI's GPT model for dynamic and natural language interactions.
-It's built to be modular, easily customizable and extensible for various AI research purposes.
+It's built to be modular, easily customizable and extensible, making it suitable for a wide range of use cases.

 ## Key Features